David Cayley

-David Cayley is a Toronto-based Canadian writer and broadcaster.
-He is known for documenting philosophy of prominent thinkers of the 20th century - Ivan Illich, Northrop Frye, George Grant, and Rene Girard.
+David Cayley (1946 – June 10, 2026) was a Canadian writer and broadcaster based in Toronto.
+He is known for documenting philosophy of prominent thinkers of the 20th century – Ivan Illich, Northrop Frye, George Grant, and René Girard.

 His work has been broadcast on CBC Radio One's programme Ideas.

+Cayley died on June 10, 2026, at the age of 80.